thrand-Antharo/AVC-2016-group5/README.md

 ###coding Ideas(feel free to add/change anything you think of)
 -class for motors
 -medtod for fowards
--methods for turning lef and right
+-methods for turning left and right based on error signal from camera class

 -controler class
 -calls methoods in classes